Arm-Examples/Get-Started-with-Edge-AI/ReadMe.md

 cd Get-Started-with-Edge-AI
 ```

-Create a virtual environment to keep dependencies isolated:
+Create and activate a virtual environment:

 ```bash
 python -m venv edge-ai-env
 source edge-ai-env/bin/activate  # On Windows: edge-ai-env\Scripts\activate
 ```

+Each example has its own `requirements.txt` - install dependencies with `pip install -r requirements.txt` in each example folder.

 ## Quick Examples - Get Started in a few Minutes